changmw/chang-cantontese-input/ingres4gl/readme.txt

 were both object-oriented and had similar user interfaces.
 But when I was working in CLP, Visual Foxpro 3.0 was NOT yet born, let alone its later upgrade to 9.0.

+HP X workstations featured the use of TCP/IP, which led to the blossom of internet and loss of business for Novell Netware.